Innolution offers customized Agile release planning (longer-term planning) training. Contact us for more details

 Release Planning in Scrum: Constraints

 The goal of Scrum release planning is to determine the most valuable next release and the desired level of quality.
 The release constraints of scope, date, and budget are important variables that affect how organizations achieve that goal.
-One of more of these constraints will probably be established as fixed during envisioning, with the remaining constraint(s) left flexible.
-For example, a fixed-date release has a set release date that must be met; the scope and budget, however, are flexible.
+One or more of these constraints will probably be established as fixed during envisioning, with the remaining constraint(s) left flexible.
+For example, a fixed-date release has a set release date that must be met; the scope (and possibly the budget), however, are flexible.

 Scrum Release Planning Constraints: Fixed Everything